KennethBihag/LottoJavaMVC/ReadMe.md

 - define persistenceUnitName=<any name>
 - change persistence-unit name attribute in persistence.xml to be the same as the value set
 - default is "com.kenneth.lotto"
-- set context to "/lotto"
+- set context to "/lotto" and port to 8080 default
 ## Database
 - create lotto_db schema in MySQL prior running
 ## Tomcat testing